oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 ### Exposing applications in Istio-enanbled domains

-When a domain is running with the experimental Istio support, you should use the Istio gateway to provide external access to application, instead of using an ingress controller like Traefik.
+When a domain is running with the experimental Istio support, you should use the Istio gateway to provide external access to applications, instead of using an Ingress controller like Traefik.
 Using the Istio gateway will enable you to view the traffic in Kiali and to use distributed tracing all the way from the entry point to the cluster, i.e. the Istio gateway.